ZufengW/100-days-of-code/log.md

 **Thoughts:** More stuff.
 I think the course will only start to get interesting at unit 7 (or at least 5), but I'll get through this section first.

 I also have an idea for a web app that applies some of the stuff from the Web Dev Bootcamp.
-I may try implemting it some day when I am less busy...
+I may try implementing it some day when I am less busy...

+### Day 98: 28 September

+**Today's Progress**: C# Unity Developer: Continued unit 4 (Number Wizard UI)

+**Thoughts:** Again, studying this late at night has limited effectiveness.
+I'll try finish this tomorrow morning.

 <!---